X

 GUFW for Linux desktops

 UncomplicatedFirewall (UFW) is a command-line, frontend iptables manager, similar to Firewalld and ConfigServer Security & Firewall (CSF).
-It’s beneficial to understand basic UFW commands since it’s pre-installed with many Ubuntu-based operating systems (OSs) including Mint.
+Understanding basic UFW commands is beneficial since it is available by default in all Ubuntu-based installations after 8.04, including Mint.

 Those configuring UFW for a desktop system who prefer not to use the CLI can use the GUFW GUI application.